Philosophy of teaching

 Mr. David Komie

 I love Shepard.
-This upcoming year will be my 25th, and I continue to be inspired by the amazing faculty and students across the building.
-My roots are in the computer lab where I started out as a TA and learned from treasured mentors like Mr. Hollingshead and Mr. Monier among many others.
-8th grade has been my home since 2003 when I moved upstairs from my days on the 6th grade faculty.
+I started teaching here in 1994 and continue to be inspired by the amazing faculty and students across the building.
+My roots are in the computer lab where I started as a TA while learning the craft from treasured mentors like Mr. Hollingshead and Mr. Monier among many others.
+8th grade has been my home since 2003 when I moved upstairs from my time on the 6th grade faculty.

 My class runs on a combination of "fun" and "business", and my lessons harness the power of story, reinforcing Ken Burns and Lynn Novick's idea that "in extraordinary times, there are no ordinary lives."
 The curriculum looks at America from the dawn of the 20th century through today, and our general theme is empathy.
 Alongside the course's content and skill goals elaborated below, I have additional objectives for the year's journey, including to: